Application Management

 - Select a name for the application (

-), which is later required for the integration with AWS CloudFront.
-The application and environment name must match the one defined in thedeploy-AWS.yml
+BrillianCRM) and environment (BrillianCRM-env), then select the Elastic Beanstalk domain (brilliancrm.eu-central-1.elasticbeanstalk.com), which is later required for the integration with AWS CloudFront.
+The application and environment name must match the one defined in thedeploy-AWS.ymlGitHub workflow. - Set the platform to Docker and leave the other platform options at default.

 - Select

-for the initial deployment.
+sample applicationfor the initial deployment.
 The actual code will be automatically uploaded later via GitHub.
-Note that after deployment, it is also possible to manually upload adocker-compose.yml
+Note that after deployment, it is also possible to manually upload adocker-compose.ymlfile directly from the AWS Beanstalk GUI. - Pick

-Single-Instance (kostenloses Kontingent verfügbar)
+Single-Instance (kostenloses Kontingent verfügbar).

 Screenshot: Step 1